SEMICeu/documentation/README.md

 The basic idea behind the toolchain service is to consider a data specification as software source code.
 Software development has a long history in tooling and approaches to manage code changes with different contributors.
-Due to the rise of Open Source software development in the past decades, tools and approaches for building software are now freely and reliable available for anybody.
+The rise of Open Source software development in the past decades made the tools and approaches for building software freely and reliable available for anybody.
 One of the best practices within software development is to build tools that release developers from repetitive work and other risks that are part of the software development process.
-Here, the toolchain will release editors from building the artefacts themselves.
+Here, the toolchain will release editors from manually building the artefacts exploiting software building tools.
-However as consequence, editors must familiarize themselves with the software development mindset.
+As consequence, editors must familiarize themselves with the software development mindset.

 Using the toolchain for editing data specifications requires editors to have insight in